fullwebdev/fullwebdev/README.md

 > - Minor: new talk/event following the same plan & ideas as the previous one
 > - Patch: modifications to a talk that has already been presented
 >
-> Following git-flow, each minor version (i.e. talk/event) has its own [branch](https://github.com/noelmace/slides-wof-conf/branches).
+> Each minor version has its own [branch](https://github.com/noelmace/slides-wof-conf/branches).
 For example, [devfestnantes-2019](https://github.com/noelmace/slides-wof-conf/tree/devfestnantes-2019)

 ## Abstract